riblack/linux-sysadmin-scripts/VIM.md

 # Vim Notes

+## Sed Note

-Note: tldr; As a sysadmin I use s,,, for my sed commands instead of s/// If I were grading English papers then I would certainly use s/// for my sed commands, but the "/" gets in the way of actual sysadmin work (you know, pathnames and much more), so another sed delimiter must be chosen.
+Note: tldr; As a sysadmin I use s,,, for my sed commands instead of s///

+If I were grading English papers then I would certainly use s/// for my sed commands, but the "/" gets in the way of actual sysadmin work (you know, pathnames and much more), so another sed delimiter must be chosen.
 Since I'm not using sed on English papers then my likelyhood of encoutering a comma (,) is way less than a slash (/), sure there are the occasional commas, but by and large by choosing a comma as my sed delimeter then my life as a sysadmin is a lot easier.
 I don't know why every sed example out there is listed with slashes (s///) but oh well.
 A sysadmin worth his (or her) salt is going to be using s,,, instead of s///.
-So don't be confused if you see my sed commands with commas instead of slashes, ex: s,replace this,with that,  Now that I've written up this note I can go back to using s,,, as is my normal instead of rewriting every sed attempt as s///.
+So don't be confused if you see my sed commands with commas instead of slashes, example: s,replace this,with that,  Now that I've written up this note I can go back to using s,,, as is my normal instead of rewriting every sed attempt as s///.

+## Vim Thoughts

 Yes, there are a lot of vim cheat sheets out there.
 This here is a subset of the vim commands that I know from (generally) most used to least used.
 One doesn't need to be a master to get a lot of use out of vim.
 With this knowledge I work with vim pretty well, I hope it helps you as well.

+## Permanent Changes vs Non

 Changes from within vim are not (not usually) permanent, so feel free to try all the commands here.
 Permanent vim changes are specified in ~/.vimrc.

+## Help for Oops

 Before we go too far let's cover how to get out in case you mess up: